Postdoctoral Research Associates

 - Prevention of childhood obesity

-- Family factors that contribute to healthy eating habits in the first three years of life
+- Family factors that contribute to healthy eating habits in the first five years of life

 - Longitudinal data analysis

-Applications will be reviewed until the positions are filled.
-Applicants should send curriculum vitae and cover letter in PDF format and names and contact information for three references by clicking below.
+Applications will be reviewed until the position is filled, however preference will be made to those received by May 30, 2020.
+Applicants should submit curriculum vitae and cover letter in PDF format and names and contact information for three references to Brenda Koester at email@example.com.